alexgorbatchev/coffee-errors/README.md

 This is a pretty much straight copy of the original source, except it doesn't compile the source maps until necessary therefore speeding up the initial bootup process.

+The package reuses `coffee-script` or `iced-coffee-script` in your module.

 ## Usage

     require 'coffee-errors'